SireeshaCh/codergirl-project-stub/README.md

 next to a URL, with a "Copy to Clipboard" button next to it.
 3. Push "Copy to Clipboard"
-4. In a terminal window (mac) or git-bash (windows), `cd` to the folder where you want your project to appear.
+4. In a terminal window (mac) or git-bash (windows), `cd` to change directory to the folder where you want your project to appear.
 5. Then run git clone (paste) (Notice your username in that address - not mine!) :

      `git clone git@github.com:yourusername/codergirl-project-stub.git`